 How To Connect AirPods To iPhone SE 2020

 Everything about Apple products is simple and easy.
-You don’t have to repeat the process every single time you want to use the AirPods.
-Once successfully paired, it will be automatically connected whenever you put the AirPods to your ears.
+You don’t have to repeat the process whenever you want to use the AirPods.
+Once successfully paired, it will automatically connect whenever you put the AirPods to your ears.

 Before You Start

 To connect AirPods to iPhone, you need to update the software to at least iOS 10 (AirPods 1), iOS 12.2 (AirPods 2), and iOS 13.2 or later (AirPods Pro).
 Since the iPhone SE comes with the latest iOS version, you can skip this step.